What is a pulse survey?

-Where an annual engagement survey is a once a year snapshot of your employees’ engagement, pulses allow you to track items month-to-month or quarter-to-quarter so you can check in (and react) more regularly, plot trends over time and start to link improvements back to actions you’ve taken in the organisation.
+Where an annual engagement survey is a once-a-year snapshot of your employees’ engagement, pulses allow you to track items month-to-month or quarter-to-quarter so you can check in (and react) more regularly, plot trends over time, and start to link improvements back to actions you’ve taken in the organisation.

 What can a pulse survey measure?

-In fact, the only content-related must-have for a pulse is to have some consistency, so you’re able to track the same item over a period of time and see how it changes from one month or quarter to the next.
+In fact, the only content-related mandate for a pulse is to have some consistency, so you’re able to track the same item over a period of time and see how it changes from one month or quarter to the next.

 Below are a couple of the more common uses we see:

 - Engagement Pulse (completely replacing the annual engagement survey): a pulse survey that includes a shorter (maybe only 2-3 items) measure of employee engagement, along with measures of the core drivers of engagement (autonomy, career progression, alignment to strategy)

 - Action Planning Follow-Up Pulse (run in conjunction with the annual Engagement survey): A pulse to monitor the action plans set after your annual engagement survey with structured, regular feedback to help you measure progress and make changes to your plans, should you need to.